gpikkio/MakeKey/README.txt

 --------
-PYEPHEM:
+EPHEM:
 --------

-pyephem can be downloaded at http://rhodesmill.org/pyephem/

 The easiest way to install PyEphem on a Linux or Mac OS machine, after making sure that “Python.h” and the other Python header files are installed (which on Ubuntu requires the “python-dev” package), is to use the pip command, like this:

-$ pip install pyephem
+$ pip install ephem

 -------